Frodox/bitthinker.com/content/en/tips_and_tricks/how-to-lyx.md

 Tags: LyX, tips and tricks
 -->

+In this article I will describe interesting hack and possibilities which I use from time to time in LyX<!--cut-here-->.

-### How to set custom setting for all program listings ?
+### How to set custom settings for all program listings ?

 If you exhausted to setup every code-listing you have, you can set default parameters for all existed and future ones: